AdobeDocs/commerce-cloud-service.en/help/user/reports/performance-monitoring.md

 ---
 title: Performance monitoring
-seo-title: Performance monitoring of Magento Commerce on Cloud Manager
 description: Learn about Performance monitoring in the Clound Manager UI for Magento.
 ---

-# Performance monitoring
+# Performance

-TBD
+Using this page to test a build.